MaximPodgore/cse15l-lab-reports/lab3.md

 **Grappling grep and increasing our grepertoire of options**

 Here's a list of grep options, we're gonna be using some I thought would be interesting.
-I found this on the classic [GeeksForGeeks.org](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)
+I found this on the classic [GeeksForGeeks.org](https://www.geeksforgeeks.org/grep-command-in-unixlinux/).
+By the way, I will be using the -r command to recursively search the entire directory, otherwise the command wouldn't return anything.

 ![image](https://user-images.githubusercontent.com/56902053/218374492-4b87593c-d342-417e-b6ed-6281a3083a29.png)

-By the way, I am using the -r command to recursively search the entire directory, otherwise the command wouldn't return anything.

 **-i**